 In 2008, Catherine opened Hamlin Fistula Ethiopia’s fourth regional fistula hospital in Harar.
 Strategically located as Hamlin’s easternmost hospital, Harar is approximately 500km east of Addis Ababa.
 The Public Health Officer at Hamlin’s Harar Fistula Hospital works in Harar and the neighbouring regions to raise awareness of fistula.

-Hamlin’s Mettu Fistula Hospital was opened in 2010.
-Mettu is situated along the Sor River, 600km south-west of Addis Ababa, in the Oromiya region.
-The Mettu hospital is of great importance in Oromiya, where there is limited access to health facilities for its population of over 28 million people.
+Hamlin’s Metu Fistula Hospital was opened in 2010.
+Metu is situated along the Sor River, 600km south-west of Addis Ababa, in the Oromia region.
+The Metu hospital is of great importance in Oromia, where there is limited access to health facilities for its population of over 28 million people.
 The hospital also employs numerous teachers to teach literacy, provide health education and handicrafts training to fistula patients.

 How you can help